Omar Bongo: In popular culture

 Bongo was referenced in Robert Altman's 1983 offbeat comedy O.C. and Stiggs - in which the irreverent title characters, who admire Bongo, phone the seemingly amused Gabonese leader to recount their "utterly monstrous, mind-roasting summer."

+In 1985, British politician Alan Clark, while Conservative Member of Parliament for Plymouth Sutton, once, in a departmental meeting, allegedly referred to Africa as "Bongo Bongo Land".
+When called to account, however, Clark denied the comment had any racist overtones, saying it had simply been a reference to then-incumbent President Omar Bongo.